Department of Biophysics and Biophysical Chemistry

-Our lab uses a combination of computational and experimental approaches to try to understand the atomic and molecular details governing the function of protein complexes involved in intercellular communication.
-The complexes that are studied include ionotropic glutamate receptors (iGluRs). iGluRs are ligand-gated ion channels that mediate the majority of excitatory synaptic transmission in the central nervous system. iGluRs are important in synaptic plasticity, which underlies learning and memory.
-Receptor dysfunction has been implicated in a number of neurological disorders.
-The binding of neurotransmitter molecules to the ligand-binding domains of iGluRs drives the opening of the associated transmembrane pore, allowing cations to flow into the cell, which in turn triggers a nerve impulse.
+Our lab uses a combination of computational and experimental approaches to try to understand the molecular details governing the function of protein complexes involved in intercellular communication.
+The complexes that are studied include ionotropic glutamate receptors (iGluRs). iGluRs are ligand-gated ion channels that mediate the majority of excitatory synaptic transmission in the brain.
+They are important in synaptic plasticity, memory, and cognition, and they are associated with conditions that include autism, epilepsy, Parkinson's disease, and schizophrenia.
+The binding of neurotransmitter molecules to the ligand-binding domains of iGluRs drives the opening of the receptor's transmembrane pore, allowing cations to flow into the cell, which in turn triggers a nerve impulse.

-Computationally, we apply methods in molecular simulation and statistical thermodynamics to estimate the free energies and kinetics associated with ligand binding and protein conformational transitions.
-Our goal is to generate testable predictions that can help guide experimental investigations as well as help interpret experimental observations.
-Computational protein design is also explored.
-Experimentally, we pursue structural studies primarily using X-ray crystallography to help characterize macromolecular structure-function relationships.
-Biophysical insights can collectively be applied to the design of therapeutic agents.
+Computationally, we apply methods in molecular simulation and statistical thermodynamics to estimate the free energies, kinetics, and pathways associated with ligand binding and protein conformational transitions, with the goal of generating experimentally testable predictions.
+Macromolecular modeling is also applied towards computational protein design.
+Experimentally, we pursue structural (X-ray crystallography, small-angle X-ray scattering, etc.) and biochemical studies to help understand macromolecular structure-function relationships.

 Lau, A.Y., and B. Roux.
 (2011) The hidden energetics of ligand-binding and activation in a glutamate receptor.
 Nat.
 Struct.
 Mol.
 Biol.
 18:283-287.